Caldwell Evolution

 April 12, 2016

-“I didn’t know there was so much recycling!”
+“I didn’t know there was so much recycling!”two people putting plastic bottles into a recycling bin

 This is the exclamation of almost every client when we start to clear out the clutter.
 When clients are downsizing, the pile of recycling and other cast off material gets bigger and bigger and bigger.